-If in the judgment of the Vice President of Energy Marketing and Trading there is a threat to the continued availability of any fossil fuel used in the FPL system he will notify the Vice President of Transmission and SubstationPower Delivery and initiate a Fuel Supply Advisory.
+If in the judgment of the Vice President of Energy Marketing and Trading there is a threat to the continued availability of any fossil fuel used in the FPL system he will notify the Vice President of Power Delivery and initiate a Fuel Supply Advisory.
 The initiation of a Fuel Supply Advisory will trigger the actions indicated below.

 Upon initiation of a Fuel Supply Advisory, the Vice President of Energy Marketing and Trading will notify the President of FPL.
-The President of FPL or in his absence, the Vice President and Chief Operating Officer of FPL, or their designee will assume the role of an Energy Emergency Executive.
+The President of FPL or their designee will assume the role of an Energy Emergency Executive.